-Choosing a cycle selection for washing your clothes is dependent on a wide range of factors.
-There are certain things that we need to keep in mind before we delve into cycle selection itself.
+Choosing a washing machine cycle selection for washing your clothes is dependent on a wide range of factors.
+There are certain things that we need to keep in mind before we delve into washer cycle selection itself.
 Choosing the correct cycle setting is important for maintaining the looks of your clothes as well as for increasing their life span.

-The following are some of the most important washing cycles or washing settings that you should keep in mind:
+The following are some of the most important washing machine cycles or washing settings that you should keep in mind:

-1) Rapid Wash/Speed Wash:
+1) Rapid Wash/Speed Wash Laundry:

-2) Hand Washing or Delicate Settings:
+2) Hand Washing or Washing Machine Delicate Setting:

-3) Low & High Spin Speed:
+3) Low & High Spin Speed of Washer:

 These two settings are relevant to the final speed of washing.
-If your washer does include such a setting, then select a low spin speed for delicate fabrics and a higher speed for clothes where you don’t mind if they lose their look.
+If your washer does include such a washing setting, then select a low spin speed for delicate fabrics and a higher speed for clothes where you don’t mind if they lose their look.

-4) Normal Speed Cycle:
+4) Normal Speed Washing Cycle:

 The normal speed cycle is for clothing that is made from a blend of fabrics or cotton.
 The basic characterization of these kinds of clothes is that they have average soil and are not made of delicate materials.

-5) Bulky Speed Cycle:
+5) Bulky Speed Cycle in the Washer:

 The bulky speed cycle in your washer is specifically for bulky products such as rugs, pillows, blankets, and comforters.
-This cycle is quite penetrable and runs for some time as water needs to infiltrate the products completely for a thorough cleaning experience.
+This cycle is quite penetrable and runs for some time as water needs to infiltrate the products completely for a thorough laundry cleaning experience.

 The whites cycle generally has a high-speed wash mechanism as it is designed for white items that are to be bleached.
-This cycle may use chlorine bleach to make the washing process more effective for your whites.
+This cycle may use chlorine bleach to make the laundry washing process more effective for your whites.

-7) Heavy Duty Cycle:
+7) Heavy-Duty Washing Cycle:

-The heavy duty cycle uses high agitation and speeds to dispense as much moisture as possible.
+The heavy-duty cycle uses high agitation and speeds to dispense as much moisture as possible.
 This cycle is normally used for cleaning items such as jeans and towels or items that are heavily soiled.

-8) Permanent Press:
+8) Permanent Press Washing Cycle:

 Your washing machine may include one or all of these laundry cycle settings.
 It is important that you are aware of each of these settings and how to use them effectively to ensure the longevity of your clothing.
 If you are unsure of which setting to use or have clothing that may need special attention, head over to your Atlanta laundromat, The Laundry Centers for all of your laundry needs!